Woodward's revelations raise disturbing questions about Trump

 Given that the White House is being portrayed in the throes of a "nervous breakdown of the executive power of the most powerful country in the world," Woodward's book could also manifest itself as useful intelligence for America's foes who want to test Trump.

-It is likely to inject new political toxins into the midterm election campaign, as well.
+The book is also likely to inject new political toxins into the midterm election campaign, as well.

 Rough moment